Phase I (Premed): Bachelor of Science in Biology or Biochemistry, Seton Hill University

-- be a United States citizen or a permanent U.S. resident,
+- Be a United States citizen or permanent U.S. resident.

-- have earned a cumulative Seton Hill grade point average of 3.5 or better,
+- Have earned a cumulative SHU grade point average of 3.4 or better.

-- have earned a cumulative Seton Hill grade point average of 3.3 or better in science coursework,
+- Have earned a cumulative SHU grade point average of 3.2 or better in science coursework.

 To gain final acceptance into LECOM, a student must:

-- arrange for letters of recommendation and all supporting documentation to be submitted for review by LECOM, and
+- Arrange for letters of recommendation and all supporting documentation to be submitted for review by LECOM.